LarsBesselmann/WCA-EJA-GettingStarted/README.md

 - What is the package name of the DefaultWeatherData class?

-Hint:

-The answer to a question is only as good as the context that has been provided.

-*** How to explain all classes of a project? ***

-To set the context, you could use the following commands:

-1. Create a list of all relevant files

-    a) On Windows, use a command like

-        dir /s/b *.java > modres_java.txt

-    b) On Linux, use a command like

-        find ./src -type f | grep java > modres_java.txt

-2. In chat, enter the following "command" to get all files explained and loaded:

-        explain all files listed in @modres_java.txt

-3. Once the files has been interpreted, you can ask questions like:
-    - "what is the purpose of the modres application?"
-    - "what happens if the weather data endpoint is not available?"

 #### Understand: Summary
 As you could see, watsonx Code Assistant makes it much easier to understand the code.
-Instead of having to read through all the application code, you can get explanations or ask questions or even use a combination to get the insight that you need.
+Instead of having to read through all the application code and understand it, you can get explanations or ask questions or even use a combination to get the insight that you need.

 Additional capabilities that have not been covered as part of the section are the generation of code documentation for example.